 What is liquidation and when do you appoint a liquidator?

-If the directors procrastinate then they may increase the risk of facing the following:
+If the directors put off appointing a liquidator for too long, they may increase their risk of facing the following consequences:

-- A director’s penalty notice being issued by the ATO to pierce the corporate veil (read our blog post about DPNs for further information)
+- A director’s penalty notice being issued by the ATO to pierce the corporate veil (read our blog post about DPNs – Director Penalty Notice for further information)

-- Creditors taking action to wind up the company themselves and appoint their preferred liquidator: Read our blog post about applications to wind up a company in insolvency
+- Creditors taking action to wind up the company themselves and appointing their preferred liquidator: Read our blog post about applications to wind up a company in insolvency

-- Directors breaching their legal duties by trading whilst insolvent: Read our blog post on Insolvent Trading to learn more
+- An action against the directors for breaching their legal duties by trading whilst insolvent: Read our blog post on Insolvent Trading to learn more

 The process of choosing a liquidator usually stinks